A World to Win (Sinclair novel): Plot

 Lizbeth's father becomes a major investor in Budd airplanes.
 Laurel is writing political fiction articles against the Nazis.
-Laurel suspects Lanny is doing undercover work but discretely asks no questions.
+Laurel suspects Lanny is doing undercover work but discreetly asks no questions.
 FDR assigns Lanny to contact an anti-Nazi physicist working on a German atomic bomb.
 Lanny prepares for this task with the help of Albert Einstein in Princeton.
 Lanny is badly injured when his plane from Newfoundland to England crashes in a violent storm.
 Rescuers discover Lanny is traveling on two passports; his cover is blown.

 FDR furloughs Lanny, who needs months to recuperate.
 Lanny agrees to take a cruise to the South Seas and Hong Kong with Lizbeth and her family.
 On departing, he discovers that cousin Laurel is also on board.
 Lizbeth suffers a breakdown when she learns that Lanny and Laurel had known each other previously.
 In Hong Kong, war breaks out with Japan when the group is separated; Lanny and Laurel had been visiting the widow of Sun Yat-sen while Lizbeth and her father were at a British Officers' ball.
 Under bombing, Lanny and Laurel miss the hurried departure of the yacht.
 In a trance, Laurel channels Lizbeth, who says all were lost when a Japanese warship sunk the yacht.
 Lanny and Laurel marry, and make their way through China, where Lanny meets with Mao Zedong in his cave headquarters.
 The pair travel to Moscow, where Uncle Jesse helps Lanny meet with Stalin, who pledges to fight Hitler to the end.